 Andrew Pridham is the Academic Chair of the Information and Communications Technology Department.
 In that role, he is responsible for providing academic leadership in the management and administration of faculty, support staff and students, and establishing a strategic direction for the department that is aligned with the College’s strategic plan and Faculty goals.
 Andrew possesses considerable industry experience from his prior employment at CGI from 1997 to 2009, where he held progressively senior roles, culminating in the Directorship of CGI’s Information Security Practice in Ottawa.
 Before joining CGI, Andrew served as an officer in the Canadian Forces.
 Among the many roles and positions he held during his time in the CF, he worked at the National Defence Headquarters as Communications Systems Project Officer and Software Engineering Project Officer for the North American Aerospace and Region/Sector Air Operations Centre Modernization Projects.
 Andrew obtained his Masters Degree in Computer Engineering from the Royal Military College in Kingston and has a Bachelor Degree of Science in Physics and Computer Science from Royal Roads Military College in Victoria.
 He is a member of the Professional Engineers of Ontario association.
 Andrew was elected by the Administrative Staff of Algonquin College to represent them on the Board of Governors for a three-year term beginning September 1, 2011.

 Michael Waters is Chief Executive Officer and a member of the board of directors of the Minto Group, a privately held real estate development and investment firm based in Ottawa, with operations in Ontario, Alberta and Florida.
 He has over 20 years experience in real estate finance, investment and development and financial advisory services.
 Prior to joining Minto, Michael served in a variety of roles at Intrawest Corporation, a large resort developer and operator with a presence across North America.
 Earlier in his career, Michael worked at PricewaterhouseCoopers LLP and KPMG LLP.
 Michael completed an undergraduate degree in finance at the University of British Columbia and holds an MBA from the Wharton School of the University of Pennsylvania.
 In addition, Michael is a Chartered Accountant and holds the Chartered Financial Analyst designation.
-Michael was appointed to the Board of Governors in 2013 and serves on the Audit and Risk Management Committee.
+Michael was appointed to the Board of Governors effective September, 2013.